 Vivaldi has chosen a different development route than many other browsers.
 Rather than trying to edge out the absolute fastest load times and lowest system resource usage the other big names, they decided to focus on customizability.

-It is worth mentioning that Vivaldi is built on Chromium platform.
+It is worth mentioning that Vivaldi is built on the Chromium platform.
 Chromium is also what Google Chrome uses and so you can expect the same solid foundation.
 It’s format options however are much more open-ended than Chrome.

 + Very customizable